virtual-labs/app-exp-create-web/docs/developer-doc.md

-# Virtual Labs CMS - Developer Document
+# Virtual Labs Content Development Platform - Developer Document

-This document serves as a guide for developers working on the Virtual Labs CMS project.
+This document serves as a guide for developers working on the Virtual Labs Content Development Platform project.
 It provides an overview of the project, development guidelines, and deployment instructions.

 ## Table of Contents